Fast Quantum Algorithms for Trace Distance Estimation: Introduction

 Compared to fidelity, trace distance has an operational interpretation for the maximum success probability in distinguishing quantum states in a quantum hypothesis testing experiment \cite{Hel69}.
 Estimating the value of trace distance is a basic problem both in practice and in theory.

-A large amount of efforts (cf.\ \cite{ARSW21}) have been made to estimate trace distance and fidelity.
+A large amount of efforts (cf.\ \cite{RASW23}) have been made to estimate trace distance and fidelity.
 Classically, they can be computed through semidefinite programming \cite{Wat09,Wat13} with time complexity polynomial in the dimension of the quantum states, which however grows exponentially as the number of qubits increases.
 By contrast, the fidelity between pure quantum states can be efficiently estimated by the SWAP test \cite{BCWdW01}.
 Generally, trace distance and fidelity estimation is even hard on quantum computers, as is shown in \cite{Wat02,Wat09b} to be $\mathsf{QSZK}$-hard.
-Nevertheless, several approaches were proposed for estimating the trace distance \cite{ZRC19,ZR22} and fidelity \cite{TYKI06,GLGP07,GT09,FL11,dSLCP11} in some practical scenarios, including those using variational quantum algorithms \cite{CPCC20,TV21,LLSL21,CSZW22,ARSW21}.
+Nevertheless, several approaches were proposed for estimating the trace distance \cite{ZRC19,ZR22} and fidelity \cite{TYKI06,GLGP07,GT09,FL11,dSLCP11} in some practical scenarios, including those using variational quantum algorithms \cite{CPCC20,TV21,LLSL21,CSZW22,RASW23}.

 Since it was found that low-rank quantum states can be reconstructed with significantly fewer samples and measurements \cite{GLF+10,FGLE12,OW16,HHJ+17,vACGN22} than by general quantum state tomography \cite{DM97,DMP03}, the closeness between low-rank quantum states has attracted extensive attention.
 For example, quantum state certification with respect to trace distance and fidelity was investigated in \cite{BOW19}, where the low-rank case was considered.
 Recently, a polynomial-time quantum algorithm for estimating the fidelity of low-rank quantum states was developed in \cite{WZC+22}, which was later improved by \cite{WGL+22,GP22}.
-Inspired by them, a quantum algorithm for estimating the trace distance of low-rank quantum states was then proposed in \cite{WGL+22}.
+Inspired by them, a quantum algorithm for estimating the trace distance of low-rank quantum states was then developed in \cite{WGL+22}, which proves the conjecture proposed in \cite{CCC19} that low-rank trace distance estimation is in $\mathsf{BQP}$.
 However, these known quantum algorithms for estimating the trace distance and fidelity of low-rank quantum states mentioned above have large exponents of rank and precision in their time complexities (see Table \ref{tab:complexity} for comparison).

 In this paper, we consider the low-rank trace distance estimation problem, stated as follows.